ucsb-cs16-f18-nichols/ucsb-cs16-f18-nichols.github.io/_lab/lab04.md

 <h2>Step 10: Done!</h2>

 Once your submission receives a score of 200/200, you are done with this assignment.
-Remember that we will check your code for appropriate comments, formatting, and the use of required code, as stated earlier, based on your github submission

 If you are in the Phelps lab or in CSIL, make sure to log out of the machine before you leave.
 Also, make sure to close all open programs before you log out.
 Some programs will not work next time if they are not closed.
 Remember to save all your open files before you close your text editor.